 - First 30 Days - The 30 day range that begins on the Account Start Date

-- Frequency Interval - The whole week or month interval used to aggregate data in the Account Retention Date Range
+- Frequency Interval - The whole week or month interval used to aggregate activity data during the Account Retention Date Range

 - Account Retention Date Range - The widget displays Account Retention data within this time period from the current month.
 The date range begins on the first day of the week or month.